IBM/db2developerextension-about/docs/troubleshooting/db2-instance-creation-errors.md

 2. Choose a different port number (between 1 and 65535) when creating the instance.
 3. On macOS or Linux, use the command `lsof -i :<port_number>` to identify processes using the port.
 4. On Windows, use `netstat -ano | findstr :<port_number>` to identify processes using the port.

+### Resolving instance issues after external Docker container deletion

+**Problem**: When a Docker container is deleted externally (outside the extension), clicking **Create Db2 Instance** opens the **Update Db2 Instance** window that may display no data or behave unexpectedly due to the missing container.

+**Solution**:
+To resolve this, complete the following steps:

+1. Close the **Update Db2 Instance** window.
+2. Click the **Create Db2 Instance** icon again.
+3. The **Add Db2 Instance** window opens.

+You can now install a new Db2 instance since the previous container was deleted.

+If the installation fails or times out:
+1. Close the window.
+2. Reopen the instance page by clicking the **Create Db2 Instance** icon.

+   A popup appears prompting you to perform the cleanup and reinstall.

+4. Proceed with the cleanup.
+5. Install the Db2 instance again.

+The installation should now complete successfully.